 Among the many seals and scarabs found in Cilicia, in the Adana museum, some come from Zeytinbeli Höyük, including a beetle dark red serpentine.

-The city name "I'e" is one of seven fortresses, and commercial places, qu'Idrimi king of Alalakh, conquered during shipments to the country of Hatti.
+The city name "I'e" is one of seven fortresses, and commercial places, that Idrimi, king of Alalakh, conquered during shipments to the country of Hatti.
 The probable date of the taking of the city and the relative position of this place with others makes this rapprochement quite plausible.